-The South Canadian Amateur Radio Society (SCARS) holds a number of annual events.
-Use this page to watch for your favorite activity.
+The South Canadian Amateur Radio Society (SCARS) holds or hosts many annual events.
+Use this page to find your favorite activity and plan your Amateur Radio year.

-If you are serious about emergency communications as we are; we welcome you to join us for our yearly event.
-We are sure you will find this event a pleasant change and challenge to that of a normal summer time field day.
+If you are as serious about emergency communications as we are, we welcome you to join us for our yearly event.
+We hope you will find this event a pleasant change and has different challenges than the summer field day.

 March: NWS Offers Storm Spotter Training

-Each year the National Weather Service (NWS) offers storm spotter training for our area.
-There are a number of opportunities to obtain this training, including online webinar presentations, available on the spotter talk web page.
+Each year, the National Weather Service (NWS) offers storm spotter training for our area.
+There will be other opportunities to obtain this training, including online webinar presentations, available on the Spotter Talk web page.
+This year, there are three opportunities for online webinars, one opportunity for an advanced webinar, and fourteen in-person classes around the region.

 ARES storm spotters need this training either this year or last year to be a part of the storm spotter program for the upcoming season.